 The aim of Service Fabric is to solve the hard problems of building and running a service and utilize infrastructure resources efficiently, so that teams can solve business problems using a microservices approach.

-Service Fabric provides two broad areas to help you build applications that use a microservices approach:
+Service Fabric provides three broad areas to help you build applications that use a microservices approach:

-- A platform that provides system services to deploy, upgrade, detect, and restart failed services, discover service location, manage state, and monitor health.
+- A platform that provides system services to deploy, upgrade, detect, and restart failed services, discover services, route messages, manage state, and monitor health.
 These system services in effect enable many of the characteristics of microservices previously described.

-- Programming APIs, or frameworks, to help you build applications as microservices: reliable actors and reliable services.
-Of course, you can choose any code to build your microservice.
+- Productive programming APIs, to help you build applications as microservices: ASP.NET Core, Reliable Actors, and Reliable Services.
+You can choose any code to build your microservice.
 But these APIs make the job more straightforward, and they integrate with the platform at a deeper level.
 This way, for example, you can get health and diagnostics information, or you can take advantage of built-in high availability.